-The quality of education that you receive in graduate school depends strongly on the faculty there.
-And choosing your graduate advisor will be the most important decision of your entire graduate career.
-You will want to take many issues into consideration as you decide upon a graduate school.
-The grad school shopper might be able to help you decide.
+You must apply to graduate schools.
+This process will be like to the process of applying to college from high school.
+Just as colleges and universities differ, not all graduate schools are the same.
+Some are large, some are small, and some have many areas of specialty while some have only one or two available.
+The quality of education that you receive in graduate school depends on the faculty there.
+Choosing your graduate advisor will be one of the most important decisions of your entire graduate career.
+There are many issues to take into consideration as you decide upon a graduate school.
+A website that might be able to help you decide is the grad school shopper (http://www.gradschoolshopper.com/ ).
 You can also get a hard copy of a Comparison of Graduate Programs in Physics and Astronomy from the SPS Advisor.

 Most graduate schools offer Teaching Assistantships (TA) or Research Assistantships (RA) to students.
 The TA and RA pay for tuition and living expenses.
 Typically, graduate schools offer a TA or an RA only to students that are admitted.
 A TA or an RA comes with some responsibility, usually about 20 hours per week is expected.
 Teaching in a lab or problem session is common for a TA while an RA often begins the research that will eventually become their thesis topic.